NATIONAL TEQUILA DAY

 While there are a variety of succulents in Mexico used for several purposes, only one produces the nectar to distill tequila.
-Blue Agave, raised in the highlands region, is larger in size and sweeter in aroma and taste.
+Blue Agave, raised in the highlands region, grows larger in size and sweeter in aroma and taste.
 Agave grown in the lowland regions have a more herbaceous fragrance and flavor.
-Legislation similar to that enacted for bourbon and cognac, Mexican law states tequila is only tequila if it is produced within Jalisco.
+In Mexico, legislation protects the manufacture of tequila.
+The law states tequila is only tequila if it is produced within Jalisco.
 The law limits production to regions in the states of Guanajuato, Michoacan, Nayarit, and Tamaulipas.
-If the same ingredients are distilled anywhere else, it’s not tequila.
+However, the same ingredients distilled anywhere else cannot be labeled tequila.

 Interestingly, many names we recognize on the labels today were the very first commercial producers of tequila.
 In fact, Jose’Antonio Cuervo held the first license for manufacturing the favored beverage, courtesy of the King of Spain.
 He kept a well-known company.
 Don Cenobio Sauza and Félix López, also producers of tequila, whose businesses continue in some form today.

 Equally enjoyed in cocktails such as the margarita or tequila sunrise, a good tequila can be savored like a good whiskey.
-Tequila is experiencing a renaissance of sorts as savvy drinkers discover tequila doesn’t have to be the firewater of our youth.
+As a result, savvy drinkers experience the smooth renaissance of Tequila.
+It’s not the firewater they remember from their youth.

 HOW TO OBSERVE